iRail/hyperRail/README.md

 Data dumps and the data that is used (and will be used and queryable in the future) are available at <a href="http://archive.irail.be">http://archive.irail.be</a>.

+### Authentication interface

+OAuth URI namespace:
+In order to log in with a oAuth provider, send a request to 'irail.be/oauth/{provider}' (supported provider: 'google').

+The LoginController checks what provider it is and executes the corresponding login()-method of the specific provider.
+Every provider has it's own Provider-class which implements an OAuthProvider-interface.

+Inside the login()-method of a Provider-class happens the oAuth-process.

 ### Thanks to